-Today’s guest post by Jarrett Arthur is written with the intent to help parents teach kids about self-dense.
-Jarret Arthur is a self-defense expert and creator of M.A.M.A. ‹a program that stands for Mothers Against Malicious Acts.
+Today I have some great tips from Jarrett Arthur with the intent to help parents teach kids about self-dense.
+Jarret Arthur is a self-defense expert and creator of M.A.M.A., a program that stands for Mothers Against Malicious Acts.
 As an expert in teaching mothers how to effectively protect their kids during the threat of a violent encounter, Jarrett also addresses how to teach children about self-defense.
 I finish up with a techniques of basic self defense for kids to learn.
 You may also wish to enroll them in self defense classes for kids.

 Why Do Kids Need To Learn About Self-Defense and When?